zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 layout: post
 title: Cache Miss and Data Locality
 ---
-**Programmers** working in the game industry are proud people, even the gameplay programmers like me.
+**Programmers** working in the game industry are proud people.
 And the good ones are right about it.
 It is a hard job.
 We care about performance, we want our code to be fast, sometimes more than necessary.
 But we usually look for the problem in the wrong place, we try to optimize our code by using faster algorithms but never check or care about where we put our data.

-In the past years, the increase in CPU speed compared to memory speed is enormous.
+In the past years, the increase in CPU speed compared to the increase in memory speed is enormous.
 As good as it sounds, it is not actually a good thing.
-In the past, CPU speed and Memory speed were close and they worked in harmony.
-But today, because of the speed difference, CPU waits for the Memory for data and wastes those precious cycles on doing nothing.
+In the past, CPU speed and memory speed were close and they worked in harmony.
+But today, because of the speed difference, CPU waits for the memory for data and wastes those precious cycles on doing nothing.

 This is called a **cache miss**.
 Whenever the CPU wants some piece of data and can't find it, it is a cache miss.
-And it looks to a higher level cache, if it can't find it there it is another cache miss and it looks to a higher level cache and so on till it can find it.
-The computer I am writing this post on is a Mid 2011 Mac Mini and according to the specs it has 2 256KB L2 caches and one 3MB L3 cache.
+And it looks to a higher level cache, if it can't find it there it is another cache miss and it looks into a higher level cache and so on till it can find it.
+The computer I am writing this post on is a Mid 2011 Mac Mini and according to the CPU specs it has 2 256KB L1 caches and one 3MB L2 cache.
 The smaller the size of cache the faster the cache is.

 ### Cache Miss
 The reason for a cache miss is bad data locality.
 Let's examine this simple code piece written in c++.